-Of course with most things in life there are both positives and negatives, and the same can be said of contracting.
-Here are a list of the advantages and downsides that come when making the move into contracting
+Of course with most things in life, there are both positives and negatives, and the same can be said of contracting.
+Here is a list of the advantages and downsides that come when making the move into contracting:

 - Unlike permanent workers, you are able to claim back on expenses that are made wholly and exclusively for the purposes of your business, and, as you only get taxed for your profits, this can lower your tax bill.

 - You have the freedom to work when you choose, where you choose and for however long you like.

 - The company that you work for is not your employer, but is instead your client, meaning you have far more control over your contract than what a permanent worker would have.
 This means that you will have a lot more flexibility and control over agreeing on working conditions and negotiating payment terms.

 - Taking a holiday will be a lot easier, as you will not be in the position of having to juggle your days off around other colleagues.
 You can also choose to have as much time off as possible, instead of the standard few weeks in a year.

 - Dealing with a variety of different clients will give you the ability to build up a wide-ranging skillset, CV and allow you to establish an extensive list of references.

 A few downsides of Contracting

 - Of course, becoming a contractor never means that you are guaranteed work and so this is a factor that you must take into consideration.
 But as mentioned previously, this doesn’t seem to be much of an issue for the 90% of contractors surveyed in 2012 – to keep up to date with the latest contractor news, visit SJD’s contractor news section, also for hints and tips for findings work as a contractor click here.

 - Contracting is an extremely rewarding way of working, but being your own boss does mean that you have a lot more responsibility than a permanent employee, which includes having to be in charge of your own finances.
 This can be worrying for some people, knowing what forms to fill out and when, but with the help of a good accountant, this won’t be an issue to be concerned about.